nasa-fornax/fornax-documentation/documentation/python_notebooks.md

 Note that the notebooks directory is reset with every session. if you want to make modifications to the notebooks, make you own copy or clone and modify it.

-## Running Fornax Markdown Notebook Tutorials outside the Fornax Science Console
+## Running Fornax Markdown Notebook Tutorials Outside the Fornax Science Console

 Fornax Notebooks can be downloaded in `.md` (Markdown) format.
 While many astronomers are familiar with the `.ipynb` format, Markdown was chosen for its superior readability, ease of version control through diffing, simpler testing workflows, and smooth rendering to HTML.